discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 <GridItem sm="6">
 <Card title="Precasting">

-If you have a _Mistlock Singularity_ present you can use this rotation
+If you have a _Mistlock Singularity_ present you can use this rotation:

 1. If a fire field isn’t present, equip an offhand torch and use <Skill id="12504"/>.
 2.  <Skill name="Moa Stance"/> with <Trait name="Leader of the Pack"/>.
 3.  `Optional` Use <Skill id="12537"/> then change back the utility that it was in place of.
 4.  <Skill id="12621"/> to blast might.
 5.  <Skill id="31914"/> to extend your boons.
 6. Pick up <Skill id="5516"/> if there is one.
 7.  <Skill name="One Wolf Pack"/> then take the _Mistlock Singularity_ and trigger the boss.

 If you don't have _Mistlock Singularity_ present you can use this simplified rotation:

 1. If a fire field isn’t present, equip an offhand torch and use <Skill id="12504"/>.
 2.  <Skill id="12621"/> to blast might.
 3.  <Skill id="31914"/> to extend your boons.
 4. Pick up <Skill id="5516"/> if there is one.

 </Card>